stackkit/laravel-google-cloud-tasks-queue/README.md

   <summary>Authentication</summary>
   <br>

-Set the `STACKKIT_CLOUD_TASKS_CREDENTIAL_FILE` environment variable with a path to the credentials file.
+Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable with a path to the credentials file.

 More info: https://cloud.google.com/docs/authentication/production